A Note on Jing and Li's Type B Quasisymetric Schur Functions: Abstract

 \section{Abstract}

-In 2015, Jing and Li define type B quasisymmetric functions and conjecture that they have a positive, integral and unitriangular expansion into peak functions.
+In 2015, Jing and Li defined type B quasisymmetric Schur functions and conjectured that these functions have a positive, integral and unitriangular expansion into peak functions.
 We prove this conjecture, and refine their combinatorial model to give explicit expansions in monomial, fundamental and peak bases.
-We also show that these functions are not quasischur positive, and do not have a positive multiplication rule.
+We also show that these functions are not quasisymmetric Schur, Young quasisymmetric Schur or dual immaculate positive, and do not have a positive multiplication rule.